-- Press the alphanumeric keys to send DTMF tone (for example, when you are asked to enter ID number, account number or other data). - Press key to end the call. - Receive another call from a third calling party by pressing the key. - Press the volume adjustment keys to adjust the ear piece volume. - Press the "Option" soft key to enter the In Call Option menu.
-In the menu, you can highlight the desired item by pressing ▲ or ▼ on the scroll key and then press "Select" soft key to select.
+- Press the alphanumeric keys to send DTMF tone (for example, when you are asked to enter ID number, account number or other data). - Press key to hold the call and receive another call from a third calling party. - Press the volume adjustment keys to adjust the ear piece volume. - Press the "Option" soft key to enter the In Call Option menu.
+In the menu, you can highlight the desired item by pressing or ▼ on the scroll key and then press "Select" soft key to select.